REGULATIONS FOR THE BACHELOR OF NURSING (2014)

 An applicant shall be eligible to be admitted to the Bachelor of Nursing if that applicant has:

-a) Or on account of age, academic background and the nature of his/her employment or occupation, a reasonable chance of completing the
+c) On account of age, academic background and the nature of his/her employment or occupation, a reasonable chance of completing the programme, or

-b) qualified for Admission with Standing – see Statute on Recognition of Prior
+d) qualified for Admission with Standing – see Statute on Recognition of Prior Learning/Credit.

 2. MODE OF STUDY